masiajav/swimTrainApp/SETUP.md

 ## ⚠️ Current Test Status

 - Android: Verified — the app can be started and run on Android emulators and devices using Expo (see `npx expo start --android`).
-- Google login on mobile: Known issue — OAuth redirect/callback is unreliable in some environments (the app may not receive the provider callback).
-A temporary backend redirect helper and `POST /api/auth/dev-login` endpoint are available for local testing.
+-- Google login on mobile: Deferred for MVP.
+Due to inconsistent redirect/callback behavior on emulators and some devices, the mobile Google sign-in UI has been disabled for the MVP release.
+Use the email/password registration and login flows for development and testing.
+The `POST /api/auth/dev-login` endpoint and the redirect helper remain in the codebase for future re-enablement and troubleshooting.
 - iOS: Not tested in this branch; iOS behaviour is currently unverified.
 ## 🔧 Development Workflow